- ASSOCIATE PROFESSOR Emergency Medicine

 Ranked first on 360 evaluation of MDs by other physicians, nurses, registrars, techs in department

-As a child advocate he has been available for interviews by local media regarding issues of child health.
-These have included stories by CBS on burns in children, the management of croup, and the importance of child life in the pediatric emergency department.
+As a child advocate Dr. Vella has been available for interviews by local media regarding issues of child health.
+These have included stories by CBS on burns in children, the management of croup, and the importance of child life in the Pediatric Emergency Department.

 He also enjoys volunteering and is a volunteer for the Medical Reserve Corps of NYC, New York Cares, and City Harvest.